ibn-xu/CFA3_LOS/CFAIII_LOS.md

 i. describe how **factor models** may be used to understand hedge fund risk exposures; evaluate the impact of an allocation to a hedge fund strategy in a traditional investment portfolio.

+- conditional factor risk model

 ### Reading 27 Asset allocation to alternatives

 a. explain the **roles** that alternative investments play in multi-asset portfolios;

-b. compare alternative investments and bonds as risk mitigators in relation to a long equity position;
+b. compare **alternative investments and bonds** as risk mitigators in relation to a long equity position;

+- short term : smoothing
+- long term

-c. compare traditional and risk-based approaches to defining the investment **opportunity set**, including alternative investments;
+c. **compare traditional and risk-based approaches** to defining the investment opportunity set, including alternative investments;

 d. discuss **investment considerations** that are important in allocating to different types of alternative investments;